Why Do I Always End Up in Toxic Relationships?

 Toxic people have a captivating charm that can be hard to resist.
 The enchanting allure of toxic individuals can be irresistible, leading others into dangerous relationships despite the risks.

 Regardless of the warning signs, some individuals find themselves drawn to these toxic behaviours time and time.
 This attraction often comes from a combination of factors, including past experiences and emotional vulnerabilities.
-Despite the potential for harm, the allure of some toxic individuals can overshadow rational judgement.
-This turn leads to individuals continuously being lured towards these toxic relationships.

 Previous trauma and toxic behaviours

-In societies where some relationship dynamics are ideal or glorified, individuals may feel compelled to stay in toxic relationships to uphold societal expectations.
+In societies where some relationship dynamics are ideal or glorified, individuals may feel compelled to stay in toxic relationships to uphold social expectations.
 These unresolved wounds and expectations may unknowingly lead them to seek out partners who replicate familiar patterns of toxic behaviour in a relationship and preserve a pattern of pain and dysfunction.

 Another driving force behind the habit of dating toxic people is the desire for confirmation and belonging.
 Individuals with low self-esteem or feeling of inadequacy may seek validation from partners and mistake their intermittent displays of affection for genuine love.